 “Escuela para el Emprendimiento [Entrepreneurship School] is a classroom project that is carried out in conjunction with the Colombian Secretariats for Education.
 It makes it possible to integrate the training of students and teachers in financial and entrepreneurial skills and stimulate ideas for businesses.”
 With these words, Mauricio Flores, Director of Corporate Responsibility at BBVA Colombia presented this initiative in 2018 as a success story at an event organized by the Colombian Banking Association.

-This recognition is well deserved.
-Since it was first established four years ago, the Escuela para el Emprendimiento has helped more than 39,000 students and 695 teachers in 25 municipalities receive training and design 6,000 business ideas.
-The positive impact of this program allows participants “to be self-sustaining to continue their higher education, or technical studies, and even support their families.”
+Since 2012, Escuela para el Emprendimeinto has achieved that more than 190,000 students and 1,090 teachers from 420 educational institutions design their business ideas.
+The positive impact of this program allows participants “to be self-sustaining to continue their higher education, or technical studies, and even support their families”.

 3. BBVA Bancomer financial education – Mexico